Goodness of Pronunciation Pipelines for OOV Problem: SUMMARY AND DISCUSSION

 \section{SUMMARY AND DISCUSSION}

 We describe three methods by which we can create an optimized pipeline for automatic GoP score computation.
 The above methods integrate the OOV pipeline by proposing different methods for optimizing the cost associated with the space and time complexity.
 We also provide utilities to compute Phoneme and Word level alignments, Phoneme posteriors which can be used by researchers in the future for other downstream tasks associated with GoP task, or other tasks.
+Our method is somewhat of an Hybrid between On-the-fly composition and Fully Composed static WFSTs for decoding since the $L.fst$ is re-constructed as and when required based on the input utterance.\cite{hori_speech_2013} A major problem noted with this method is the presence of dead-states during the decoding phase.

 In this Section we discuss about the consequences of these methods on the Lexicon and Lexicon Transducer.
 The Offline Lexicon can be considered as a \emph{static} lexicon, and the others can be considered as a \emph {dynamic} lexicon.
-The Offline Lexicon $L_{Offline}$ is the biggest Lexicon at experiment start.Lexicon at experiment start.
-Let us consider the initial Lexicon without any additions (neither offline or others) as $L_{0}$ which contains does not contain any additional OOV entries.
-The other Lexicons $L_{Online}$ and $L{Hybrid}$ are equal to $L_{0}$ before experiment start.However, the $L_{Online}$ size can never expand to that of $L_{Offline}$ , since changes to it are discarded after each utterance.
-After 1 (same) addition $L_{Hybrid}$ and $L_{Online}$ can be equal as
+The Offline Lexicon $L_{Offline}$ is the biggest Lexicon at experiment start.Let us consider the initial Lexicon(without any additions) as $L_{0}$ which does not contain any additional OOV entries.
+The other Lexicons $L_{Online}$ and $L_{Hybrid}$ are equal to $L_{0}$ before experiment start.However, the $L_{Online}$ size can never expand to be that of $L_{Offline}$ since changes to it are discarded after each addition of OOV from a new utterance.
+After 1 addition provided the same utterance $L_{Hybrid}$ and $L_{Online}$ can be equal as

-where $L_{1-entry}$ denotes the lexicon fst of the given addition.
+where $L_{1-entry}$ denotes the lexicon FST of the given addition.

 Moreover, a situation can occur such that $L_{Hybrid} >> L_{Offline}$ large number of inputs cause the Hybrid Lexicon to increase in size beyond the Offline lexicon entries. .
 This 31 can occur in real-time since OOV size would be unlimited beyond the scope of the OOV present in the database lexicon , derived from its transcriptions.
 The following is summarized in the above figure, which represents the given equation visually in the form of the space of vocabulary as sets.
 The universal set U or an hypothetical lexicon FST $L_U$ containing all possible words known to mankind $L_U \ne L_{Hybrid}$ due to practical limits of space complexity.